How to Maximize Real Estate Listing Syndication

 It is the most traditional of the sites, focusing on the listings.

 There is a lot of visitor traffic involved.
-According to comScore, Inc. (an analytics company), in the month of June 2015, the top 20 real estate listing websites accounted for 176.023 million unique website visitors.
-Zillow, Trulia, and Realtor.com represented 68% of the total traffic.
+According to data statistics company Statista.com, as of May 2018 the top 15 real estate listing websites accounted for 123 million unique website visitors each month.
+Zillow, Trulia, Yahoo!
+Homes, and Realtor.com represented 79 percent of the total traffic.

 More information, as well as a list of sites that allow you to get your real estate listing syndication efficiently.